-Approximately 100+ dental students and residents graduate in May each year.
-The Florida State Dental Board Exam is offered in June.
-DMD graduates who pass will receive their license two to three weeks following the board exam.
+More than 150 dental students and residents graduate from the UF College of Dentistry each May.
 About half of the graduating students enter private general practices in Florida as an associate.
 The remaining members of the class enter specialty residency programs, the military or general practice residencies.

-- Your Practice Configuration – location, building, number of operatories, how long you have been in practice.
+- Your practice configuration – name, website, location, building, type of practice, number of operatories, how long you have been in practice.

 - Your staff – the number of staff and their function within your office and years of experience in your office.

-- The opportunity you are offering or would like to discuss with the student; e.g., a simple employee position, some type of ownership, and the timing of that transition.
-If you are interested in selling a practice some professional evaluation of the practice should be available for the prospective buyer to review.
-In general it takes six to twelve months to prepare for an associate, so the earlier you start the better.
+- The opportunity you are offering or would like to discuss with the graduating resident; e.g., a simple employee position, some type of ownership, and the timing of that transition.
+If you are interested in selling a practice, some professional evaluation of the practice should be available for the prospective buyer to review.